 Unscrew the window from the jamb and remove it.
 Be gentle as to not break the glass while removing.
 Most windows will have multiple window sashes with tracks that allow them to move on their sides.
 If this is the case, it would be easier to remove those types of windows one sash at a time.

 Prep/Repair New Window Opening

 After removing the window from the wall, you should inspect the type of condition the window jamb is in to rule out structural damage.
 While it’s not uncommon for an older window to leak, causing rotting to the jamb, you’ll have to end up replacing or repairing any damaged areas before moving on to the next step.
 Your rough opening should measure ¼” to ⅜” larger than the exterior dimensions of the new window.

 This one is simple– inspect your window stop to see if it needs replacing; in that case, replace it or repair it.
 If you are having trouble you can consult someone who specializes in Utah window replacement!

 Dry Fit Window

-You’ll want to do this before you apply silicone to the window stop to insure the fit is snug and perfect!
+You’ll want to do this before you apply silicone to the window stop to ensure the fit is snug and perfect!
 Don’t move forward to the next step until you are satisfied with the window’s fit.

 If you aren’t comfortable doing this yourself, you can call a Utah window installation company to do it for you!
 Just make sure your measurements are correct and the window fits nice and snug to ensure the highest quality installation.
 Apply silicone evenly around your opening.
-Gently install your window into your opening and check for gaps, openings or holes.
+Gently install your window into your opening and check for gaps, openings, or holes.